scarymrgrey/Twitter-Aggregator.GoogleCloud/README.md

 ## General info
 Unfortunately I haven't found nice and easy way to include Dataflow resource into the deployment conf so several additional commands are needed to deploy it.
+Jinja templating is used in order to keep configuration separatly from blueprint.

 Branches: